Private Hire Operator's Licence

 Before an operator's licence is granted the applicant must satisfy the Council that the address from which they intend to operate is suitable and, where applicable, satisfy any conditions that may be attached to the licence in order not to disturb the amenity of the area.
 A Certificate of Public Liability Insurance is required where the public have access to the premises i.e. waiting room etc. However, where no public access or waiting facilities are provided or if you wish to operate your own vehicle from home, this insurance is not necessary.
 The Public Liability must be up to £5 million.
 If an operator wishes to operate from a residential address, such as their home, they must ensure that any necessary planning permission has been obtained from the City Council allowing use of the building for this purpose.

 All applicants for an operator licence must undertake a safeguarding training course with the Blue Lamp Trust, and provide the certificate to the Council.
+The virtual classroom-based safegaurding course must be undertaken; elearning courses will not be accepted.
 If the application is made by two or more applicants, all applicants must complete the safeguarding training.

 Additional documentation required: